 As a result of that search, Nurse Next Door experienced what many of us are faced with when we look to hire home care for our mum or dad.
 Hiring a caregiver is easy.
 There are a myriad of options available.
 Hiring the right caregiver takes time.
 And planning.
 And discussion.
 It’s not about finding someone with the right technical qualifications.
 It’s about finding someone whose core values match those of your parents, and your family.
 Someone for whom the wellbeing of your family matters as much to them as it does to you.

 Finding the best caregiver for in home care has numerous benefits.
 Maintaining independence and remaining in familiar surroundings appearing at the top of the list.
 But to find the best caregiver for your individual home care needs follow these three top tips, taken from real life industry examples:

 1. Discuss The Level Of Care You Need

 “Sometimes asking for help is the most meaningful example of self-reliance.”

 U.S. Senator Cory Booker

 When Melissa* called in to Nurse Next Door she was looking for a registered nurse (RN) for her mother who needed assistance with personal care, such as bathing and toileting.
-Subsequent discussions with her care design team helped her realise a caregiver with a Certificate III was actually what she required.
+Subsequent discussions with her home care team helped her realise a caregiver with a Certificate III was actually what she required.
 This information enabled Melissa to expand her budget.
-It also allowed her to hire the caregiver for more hours.
+It also allowed her to organise more hours of home care.
 This meant the caregiver could do extra services around the home outside of Melissa’s original expectations.
 The result was a caregiver who took care of her mother’s needs and had time to focus on her mother’s comfort and happiness.

 2. Understand The Hiring Process Behind Your Caregiver